 * The Cost

-In recognition of the time and energy educators will bring to the Educator Institute, due to generous funding from the Arts and Cultural Heritage Fund, the Humanities Center is pleased to cover the majority of the cost for all participants.
+In recognition of the time and energy educators will bring to the Educator Institute, due to generous funding from the Arts and Cultural Heritage Fund of the State of Minnesota, MHC is pleased to cover the majority of the cost for all participants.
 Those accepted into the Educator Institute will be responsible for a $500 fee.
 If this cost is a barrier to participation, additional scholarships may be awarded.

 The 2019 Educator Institute is valued at over $1,900.